-Step 2: If none of the four has defeated the other three, the four teams have a blind draw for the available seeds. - (D) For football, if the tie involves teams that will advance into different playoff brackets (i.e., Division I, Division II), the teams shall be separated by division prior to implementing tie-breaking pro-cedures. - (2) For Team Sports Playing A Double Round-Robin Format. - (A) Two Teams Tied In Percentage.
-If one team defeated the other team both times in head to head district competition, that team will be the highest available seed.
+Step 2: If none of the four has defeated the other three, the four teams have a blind draw for the available seeds. - (D) For football, if the tie involves teams that will advance into different playoff brackets (i.e., Division I, Division II), the teams shall be separated by division prior to implementing tie-breaking procedures. - (2) For Team Sports Playing A Double Round-Robin Format. - (A) Two Teams Tied In Percentage.
+If one team defeated the other team both times in head to head district competition, that team will be the highest

+- available seed.
 If the two teams split their head to head district games, the two teams shall play one game or match (if rules permit). - (B) Three Teams Tied In Percentage.
 Teams play a district tournament.
 A draws bye; B plays C and C wins; C plays A. If A wins, A is the highest available seed, C is the next available seed and B is the lowest available seed.
 If C wins, C is the highest available seed, A plays B to determine the other available seeds. - (C) Four Teams Tied In Percentage.
 Teams play a district tournament.
 Draw for spots.
-A plays C; B plays D. Winners of the first games play for the highest available seed; losers of the first games play for the other available seeds. - (D) More Than Four Teams Tied In Per-centage.
-Teams play a district tourna-ment. - (3) Tournaments consisting of more than one day shall be on consecutive days at one site.
-The District Executive Committee may authorize preliminary round games to be played at additional sites, either within the independent school district where the championship game is to be held or at sites located in an independent school district which adjoins the championship site. - (4) Any situation not covered in the above tie- breaker criteria shall be determined by lot.
-Unless the District Executive Committee specifies otherwise prior to the season, tie games shall count as one-half game won and one-half game lost. - (i) EXPENSES OF DISTRICT EXECUTIVE COM-MITTEES IN ALL ATHLETIC ACTIVITIES.
+A plays C; B plays D. Winners of the first games play for the highest available seed; losers of the first games play for the other available seeds. - (D) More Than Four Teams Tied In Percentage.
+Teams play a district tournament. - (3) Tournaments consisting of more than one day shall be on consecutive days at one site.
+The District Executive Committee may authorize preliminary round games to be played at additional sites, either within the independent school district where the championship game is to be held or at sites located in an independent school district which adjoins the championship site. - (4) Any situation not covered in the above tiebreaker criteria shall be determined by lot.
+Unless the District Executive Committee specifies otherwise prior to the season, tie games shall count as one-half game won and one-half game lost. - (i) EXPENSES OF DISTRICT EXECUTIVE COMMITTEES IN ALL ATHLETIC ACTIVITIES.
 The District Executive Committee has authority to finance its expenses.
-It is recommended that the district activity assessment for a sport for a school shall not exceed one-half of its regular UIL mem-bership fee. - (1) Delinquent Assessments.
+It is recommended that the district activity assessment for a sport for a school shall not exceed one-half of its regular UIL membership fee. - (1) Delinquent Assessments.
 The failure of a school to pay its assessment promptly after having been notified is a violation. - (2) Disqualification.
 If a school refuses or fails to pay its assessment, it may be disqualified from participation the current and following year until the amount is paid. - (3) Statement.
-At the close of the season, the Dis-trict Executive Committee shall furnish each participating school in the district a financial statement showing all receipts and disburse-ments for the season.
-See Section 28 (n). - ii) EDUCATION REQUIREMENT.
-Annually, at least one member of each UIL District Executive Com-mittee, as assigned for basketball alignment, shall complete training designed by the UIL on the poli-cies and procedures outlined in the District Execu-tive Committee Handbook.
+At the close of the season, the District Executive Committee shall furnish

+- each participating school in the district a financial statement showing all receipts and disbursements for the season.
+See Section 28 (n). - (j) EDUCATION REQUIREMENT.
+Annually each UIL District Executive Committee member, as assigned for basketball alignment, shall complete training designed by the UIL on the policies and procedures outlined in the District Executive Committee Handbook.

-UIL Rules Compliance Program (RCP)
+UIL Coaches Certification Program (CCP)

-The Legislative Council approved the UIL Rules Compliance Program (RCP) that is required for coaches and athletic trainers of grades 7-12.
+The Legislative Council approved the UIL Coaches Certification Program (CCP) that is required for coaches and athletic trainers of grades 7-12.

-The RCP includes information from the UIL Constitution and Contest Rules (C&CR) and incorporates a section devoted to ethics and sportsmanship to replace COPE.
+The CCP includes information from the UIL Constitution and Contest Rules (C&CR) and incorporates a section devoted to ethics and sportsmanship to replace COPE.

-The RCP also satisfies the state requirements for safety training and steroid education.
-The RCP, available on the UIL web site, provides a single source for athletic coaches and trainers to understand UIL rules.
+The CCP also satisfies the state requirements for safety training and steroid education.
+The CCP, available on the UIL web site, provides a single source for athletic coaches and trainers to understand UIL rules.